wtraylor/modular_megafauna_model/docs/model.md

 It is an arbitrary, but critical value for model performance.
 Possible re-establishment only happens if all cohorts are dead within one habitat.

 It is important to keep this parameter low enough for slow-breeding and long-lived animals because otherwise they may die out after establishment:
 After establishment, the background mortality continually diminishes the adult cohorts, and after some years the total population (all cohorts together) my drop below the `minimum_density_threshold` before reproduction could compensate.

 On the other hand, the `minimum_density_threshold` should not be set *too* low as this would result in extremely thin “ghost” populations that are effectively preventing re-establishment.

-Mortality {#sec_herbiv_mortality}
+Mortality {#sec_mortality}
 ---------------------------------

-Species Coexistence {#sec_herbiv_coexistence}
+Species Coexistence {#sec_coexistence}
 ---------------------------------------------

 The classical competitive exclusion principle predicts that no two species can coexist in the long term if they each solely depend on one shared resource (\cite hardin1960competitive).